Icc men's t20 world cup 2021 - Sports - observerbd.com

 Super 12

-England are one of the strong contenders of the trophy will play in Group-1 in the Super 12 round.
-They will face current champions West Indies, top favourite Australia, South Africa and two more teams from qualifier round.
+Virat Kohli led and MS Dhoni mentored India are the top favourite side of the event, will play in Group 2 of the Super 12 round.
+They will engage with Pakistan, New Zealand, Afghanistan and two teams from the qualifier round.

-Squad: Eoin Morgan (c), Moeen Ali, Jonathan Bairstow, Sam Billings, Jos Buttler, Tom Curran, Chris Jordan, Liam Livingstone, Dawid Malan, Tymal Mills, Adil Rashid, Jason Roy, David Willey, Chris Woakes, Mark Wood.
+Squad: Virat Kohli (c), Rohit Sharma, KL Rahul, Suryakumar Yadav, Rishabh Pant (wk), Ishan Kishan (wk), Hardik Pandya, Ravindra Jadeja, Rahul Chahar, Ravichandran Ashwin, Axar Patel, Varun Chakravarthy, Jasprit Bumrah, Bhuvneshwar Kumar, Mohammad Shami